Key takeaways:

 This one might seem easy—until you start thinking about the nitty-gritty details.
 Whose name goes first?
 Do you have to include last names?
 What about middle names?
 Though there really are no right or wrong answers—do whatever feels most comfortable to you both—here are a few suggestions:

-• For different-sex couples, the bride’s name typically goes first, followed by the groom’s name.
+- For different-sex couples, the bride’s name typically goes first, followed by the groom’s name.
 If the bride’s parents’ names are listed at the top, the bride’s name can just be her first and middle name (without last name).
 In that case, the groom’s name is either listed in full, or his first and middle names are listed followed by the line “Son of Mr. & Mrs. Stephen Wong.”

-• For same-sex couples, you can list the names in alphabetical order by last name or based on what looks best with the design of the invitation.
+- For same-sex couples, you can list the names in alphabetical order by last name or based on what looks best with the design of the invitation.

-• For a less formal feel, you may opt to list first names only.
+- For a less formal feel, you may opt to list first names only.

 5. Date & Time

 Traditionally, the date and time should be spelled out in full.
-For example, if your ceremony is on September 15, 2024, at 4:30 p.m., the wording should read, “Saturday, the fifteenth of September, two thousand twenty-one, at half after four in the afternoon.”
+For example, if your ceremony is on September 15, 2027, at 4:30 p.m., the wording should read, “Saturday, the fifteenth of September, two thousand twenty-seven, at half after four in the afternoon.”
 The day of the week and the month should be capitalized, and the year should be lowercase.
 There is no “and” when spelling out the year.

 The time of day should be spelled out as “four o’clock” or “half after four o’clock.”
 Evening begins at five o’clock.
 From noon until four o’clock is considered afternoon.